 High Street Tales is part of the cultural programme of the High Street Heritage Action Zones (HAZ) project run by Historic England.
 Its aim is to create a set of stories to be broadcast and distributed online that celebrate the local high street, the people and communities who depend on them.

-WHO WE ARE AND WHAT WE’RE LOOKING FOR
+WHO WE ARE AND WHAT WE’RE DOING

 Writing West Midlands is one of seven literature development agencies working across England with a shared commitment to supporting the artistic and professional development of writers and promoting a greater diversity of voices in the many worlds of writing and reading.